SkyAllinott/HomeLab/Timothy/Glance/README.md

 My custom API uses smart caching to only fetch new data 4 hours after the race ends on Sundays to minimize latency issues with Glance.

+### Organization
+All the information is contained in the Glance/config/f1_extensions diretory.
+It contains the 3 custom yaml files that glance uses (utilizes GO HTML).
+The further subdirecotyr f1_api_wrappers contains all the docker and python files to run the API.

 ## Set up
 I don't think anything special is required to run this set up, just be careful of references to host names and other things.